mpapili/PlaybookExecuterUI/README.md

 # PlaybookExecuterUI
-Playing around with React taling to a Golang RESTful API
+Playing around with React taling to a Golang RESTFUL API backend

+# Also
+Probably about time that I learned ReactJS in the first place so here's this